Non-Invertible Higher-Categorical Symmetries: Localized Symmetries and Condensations

 \subsection{Symmetries Localized Along Topological Defects}

-Consider the topological defects that are constrained to live inside a topological defect $D_{p}$ (which may be genuine or non-genuine) of dimension-$p$.
-Local properties of such topological defects can be described in terms of a $(p-1)$-category $\cC_{\fT,D_p}$, which can be understood as the category describing symmetries localized on $D_p$, and we refer to it as the symmetry category of the defect $D_p$.
+To describe the generalized gauging operation, we need to first begin with a discussion of the (higher-)category $\cC_{\fT,D_p}$ of symmetries localized along the worldvolume of a topological defect $D_{p}$ (which may be genuine or non-genuine). $\cC_{\fT,D_p}$ is a $(p-1)$-category describing topological defects that are constrained to live inside $D_p$, and we refer to it as the {\it symmetry category of the defect $D_p$}.